nuCarve/laserpost/tests/README.md

 Automated testing will execute the Autodesk `post` executable against a collection of premade intermediate `cnc` files, using the various LaserPost CPS post-processors with various property configuration values.
-The various generated files are filtered (based on test specific rules) and then are compared against baseline snapshots.
-Differences result in a test failure.
+The tests use a combination of expressions to test the resulting generated files for matching (or forbidden) values (causing failures when incorrect), as well as create snapshots of the content (the entire file, or fragments to limit the scope of the test) which are then compared for differences from a baseline snapshot (and differences cause a failure).
+Information on the various files and models used, see the [README.md](cnc/README.md) file in the `tests/cnc` folder.

+# Install and test execution

 To build LaserPost, you will need [`nodejs and npm`](https://nodejs.org/en/) installed (must be >= node 18.11.0).
 Prior to running the build, you must run `npm i` from the root directory (which will set